Arnav-Ghatti/Tkinter-Money-Tracker/README.md

     * Title
     * Version Label

+* Version 2.2.7
+    * Font changed
+    * Minor changes to the code
+    * Empty Fields are not allowed
+    * Amount section has been changed to only numbers

 ## License ##

 This project is under the MIT License.
 See LICENSE file for details